 iii] The story is applied, v28-29.
 The Galatians are not Hagar's children, but the children of Sarah, and along with Isaac, are the inheritors of a promise that is by grace through faith and not works of the law.

-de "now" - Here functioning as a connective, "so", not adversative "but."
-"So", in the sense of "so here is the point that I have been making in v21-27."
+de "now" - but/and.
+Transitional, indicating a step in the argument, here probably logical, "So", in the sense of "so here is the point that I have been making in v21-27."

 uJmeiV "you" - you.
 Nominative subject of the verb to-be.
 Variant "we" is probably not original.
-Paul is reinforcing the fact that believers, many of whom are now Gentiles, are the children of promise, are Sarah's children, and are therefore the inheritor's of Abraham's promised blessings.
+Paul is reinforcing the fact that believers, many of whom are now Gentiles, are the children of promise; they are Sarah's children, and are therefore the inheritor's of Abraham's promised blessings.
 "You Gentiles."

 adelfoi (oV) "brothers" - Used of fellow believers.

-kata + acc. "like [Isaac]" - Expressing a standard, "in accordance with, corresponding to"; "but you brothers are children of promise, as Issac was", Barclay.
+kata + acc. "like [Isaac]" - according to [isaac].
+Expressing a standard, "in accordance with, corresponding to"; "but you brothers are children of promise, as Issac was", Barclay.